Rachel D. Zaiger

 Before attending law school, Rachel graduated, cum laude, a year early from Hamline University.
 Rachel was also a student athlete as a member of Hamline’s Gymnastics team, and the proud recipient of Hamline’s Legal Research and Writing Award.
 Rachel was chosen to represent Hamline in Washington, D.C. as a part of the Washington Semester Program, where she had the opportunity to work at Holland & Knight, LLP, as well as personally meet United States Supreme Court justices.

-In her spare time, Rachel enjoys playing the piano, volunteering at the Armed Forces Service Center, cooking, and fishing with family and friends.
+In her spare time, Rachel enjoys playing the piano, cooking, and taking nature walks with family and friends.

 E-mail address: firstname.lastname@example.org

 Direct Dial: 612-359-5495